Tips for Sleeping Soundly After Breast Augmentation

 A woman sleeps after breast augmentation surgery.

 Getting enough rest is an essential part of healing quickly after breast augmentation—or any other surgery, for that matter.
-Simply resting, though, is no substitute for a sound sleep—which may not come easily for some patients in the days and weeks following breast augmentation surgery.
-At my Granite Bay and Sacramento practice, I’ve shared tips with patients over the years that have helped them get a good night’s sleep after surgery.
+Simply resting, though, is no substitute for sound sleep—which may not come easily for some patients in the days and weeks following breast augmentation or “boob job” surgery.
+As an experienced plastic surgeon, I’ve shared tips with patients over the years that have helped them get better sleep after breast augmentation surgery.

 This blog post includes those ideas and explains why sleep is such an important part of the healing process.